Marques Johnson: Milwaukee Bucks (1977–1984)

 Johnson claims to have coined the term point forward, a position he played out of necessity in 1984.
 During the 1984 playoffs, Milwaukee became short on point guards due to injuries.
 Nelson instructed Johnson to set up the offense from his forward position.
 Johnson responded, "OK, so instead of a point guard, I'm a point forward".

 Johnson helped lead Milwaukee to several division titles (1980, 1981, 1982, 1983, 1984).
 Johnson and the Bucks reached as far as the Eastern Conference Finals twice, in 1983 and again in 1984.
 The team had trouble with the Boston Celtics and Philadelphia 76ers in the playoffs once they moved to the Eastern Conference.
 While with the Bucks, he was first-team All NBA in 1978-79, and second-team All NBA in 1979-80 and 1980–81; and was an All-Star four times, starting in 1979 and 1980.
 During his seven year tenure with the Bucks, Johnson had 10,980 points, 3,923 rebounds, 1,934 assists, 697 steals, and 439 blocks.
 As of March 2019, these were all in the top 10 for the franchise’s career leaders.
 He held out twice during his Bucks' career for a better contract than what the team offered.

 While on the Bucks, both Johnson and teammate Mickey Johnson were the first two players in NBA history to have their full first and last names displayed on their jerseys, as they both shared the same first initial and last name.

 The Bucks retired his number 8 in 2019.
 When asked about his favorite experience on the Bucks upon the announcement of his jersey being retired in 2019, Johnson said “It was a compilation of everything.
 It was getting there in 1977, 21 years old out of L.A., stars in my eyes, and thoughts of being a great NBA player was my goal.
-And winning a championship in Milwaukee.
-But what happened was, I come to Milwaukee, and we’ve got this nucleus of just great young talent from all sorts of solid programs: myself and Dave Meyers from UCLA; and Junior Bridgeman from Louisville; Quinn Buckner, who we lost to twice in ’76 on that great Indiana team with Kent Benson; Brian Winters from South Carolina.
-So this great youth movement in Milwaukee with an opportunity to build and grow together.”
+And winning a championship in Milwaukee."
+Johnson continued, "But what happened was, I come to Milwaukee, and we’ve got this nucleus of just great young talent from all sorts of solid programs: myself and Dave Meyers from UCLA; and Junior Bridgeman from Louisville; Quinn Buckner, who we lost to twice in ’76 on that great Indiana team with Kent Benson; Brian Winters from South Carolina."